 Enjoy morning workshops, optional afternoon workshops and evening dancing on this weekend dedicated to all things folk dancing.
-Aimed for the more experienced folk dancer, this holiday offers live music mornings and evening with Double Dichotomy plus callers John Turner and Maggie Hosking.
+Aimed for the more experienced folk dancer, this holiday offers live music in the mornings and evenings with folk band Double Dichotomy and recorded music in the afternoons.

 - Live music from Double Dichotomy

 - No partner required

 - High quality Full Board en-suite accommodation and excellent food in our Country House

 - Tuition from our knowledgeable HF Holidays’ leaders, to ensure you get the most from your holiday

 Longmynd House is set in a wonderful elevated location above the town of Church Stretton.
 With excellent walks on the doorstep, and extensive public rooms, it's an excellent base for our walking and leisure activity holidays.